SchornacklabSLCU/amfinder/README.md

 ## Installation instructions<a name="install"></a>

-Detailed information for Linux, Mac and Microsoft Windows can be found on [this page](INSTALL.md)
+Detailed installation instructions for Linux, Mac and Microsoft Windows can be found on [this page](INSTALL.md).

 ## Command-line tool `amf`<a name="amf"></a>